Trade Forex Trading

 Learn Forex Trading Online Free Tutorials

-Divergence Trading Setups - Bearish Divergence Trading and Bullish Divergence Trading
+Divergence Setups – Bearish Divergence Trading and Bullish Divergence Trading

-To look for divergence forex trading setup we look for two chart points, two highs that form an M-shape on the Forex chart or two lows that form a W-Shape on the Forex chart.
-Then look for the same M-shape or W-Shape on the Forex indicator that you use to trade - for example RSI indicator or MACD indicator.
+To look for divergence forex trading setup we look for 2 chart points, 2 highs that form an M-shape on the Forex chart or two lows that form a W-Shape on the chart.
+Then look for same M-shape or W-Shape on Forex indicator that you use to trade - for examples RSI indicator or MACD indicator.

 Example of a Forex Divergence Trade Setup:

-In the EURUSD forex chart below we identify two chart points, point A and point B (swing highs).
-These two chart points form an M-shape on the forex price chart.
+In the EURUSD forex chart below we identify two chart points, point A & point B (swing highs).
+These 2 chart points form an M-shape on the forex price chart.

-We then draw one line on the Forex chart and another line on the MACD forex indicator.
+We then draw one line on the Forex chart & another line on the MACD forex technical indicator.

-Forex Divergence Trade Example in MACD Technical Indicator - Forex Bearish Divergence vs Bullish Divergence
+Forex Divergence Trade Example in MACD Trading Indicator - Forex Bearish Divergence vs Bullish Divergence - Forex MACD Divergence PDF

-Drawing Divergence Trading Lines - Forex Bearish Divergence Trading and Bullish Divergence Trading
+Drawing Divergence Lines - Forex Bearish Divergence Trading and Bullish Divergence Trading

 How to Identify Divergence Forex Trading Setups

-In order to spot Forex divergence trading signal we look for the following:
+In order to spot Forex divergence signal we look for following:

 • HH = Higher High - two highs but the last one is higher